Bas3d-Labs/drand-quicknet-evm/packages/registry-sdk/README.md

   await registry.minimumLeadRounds();
 ```

-`registry.deployment.minimumLeadRounds` is the expected value from the trusted
+`registry.minimumLeadRounds()` reads the immutable consumer floor from the live
-deployment metadata. `registry.minimumLeadRounds()` reads the actual immutable
+registry.
+The expected network policy is intentionally not stored in
-value from the deployed registry. `verifyDeployment()` verifies that they
+`RegistryDeployment`; chain-profile security tooling owns the comparison
-match.
+between normative policy and live registry state.

 Check whether a round is stored: